Labor Governments and Women

 Australian Labor: Leading the way for representation of women

 In addition to leading the major policy changes that have propelled gender equality in Australia, the ALP also leads in the representation of women in parliament.
-Following the 2022 election, and the Aston by-election in April 2023, the Australian Labor Party in the 47th Parliament is 52 per cent women (54 of 103 total caucus members).

-This is not by accident.
+The representation of women in Labor is not by accident.

 On 26 September 1994, the ALP made the historic decision to introduce quotas for women at the 1994 National Conference.
 The changes meant the ALP aimed to achieve 35 per cent of women ALP MPs by 2002.
 This decision prescribed that 35 per cent of candidates preselected for winnable federal parliamentary seats must be women – whether the ALP was in government or in opposition – by 2002.